Last Updated On October 25th, 2020

 - Use a neutral oil like peanut, soybean, or canola, these will be the best choices for dry-frying.
 Avoid using oils that have a low smoking point like olive or sesame.

-People who are a big fan of sautéed greens, the wok might be their best friend in the kitchen.
+For people who are a big fan of sautéed greens, the wok might be their best friend in the kitchen.
 Unlike a big sauté pan, a wok can pack in a lot more of those greens in smaller batches.
 Sautéing a dish means to cook it in a fewer amount of fat or oil to ensure that the food doesn’t stick to the pan.
 This cooking method is ideal for browning or searing foods especially vegetable items.

-- Chop all your ingredients at the equal size, this will help to cook them evenly and perfectly.
+- Chop all your ingredients at equal size, this will help to cook them evenly and perfectly.

 - Heat your wok over medium or medium to high heat for at least one minute before putting anything in it.